exercism/common-lisp/concepts/named-parameters/introduction.md

 # Introduction

-In Common Lisp a function can have named parameters (referred to as "keyword parameters" or "keyword arguments").
+In Common Lisp a function can have named parameters (referred to as  "keyword parameters").
 These are designated in the lambda list by the `&key` lambda list keyword.
 Keyword parameters are not required parameters.
 Like optional parameters they can be given default values and symbols to bind to their 'supplied-or-not' state.